 The new church was one of the first brick buildings in Denmark.
-Due to specific structural details it is believed that the church was built by masters from Lombardy, Northern Italy.
+Due to specific structural details, it is believed that the church was built by masters from Lombardy, Northern Italy.

 A mural fragment from sometimes around 1225 shows that the interior of the church originally was decorated with wall paintings.

 The structural design of the church is… risky.
-The four lateral towers are held on the vaults of transept – and only from three sides.
+The four lateral towers are held on the vaults of the transept – and only from three sides.
 The central tower basically stands on four granite columns, each 6.2 m high.

 Collapse and reconstruction

-Tower was rebuilt in 1867 – 1871, basing on the available drawings and measurements.
+Tower was rebuilt in 1867 – 1871, based on the available drawings and measurements.
 Then much of the furnishings were made anew, in historicism style.
 Further restorations were made in 1917 – 1921.
 All towers got new copper coating in 2008 – 2009.

-Interesting detail in the church is the font – four vessels stacked one on another.
+Interesting detail in the Kalundborg Church is the font – four vessels stacked one on another.
 The oldest is a massive granite font from the Middle Ages.
 Stone started to leak – thus a copper vessel was placed inside the font.
 But… also the copper started to leak.
 Then an interesting vessel of acrylic glass was placed OVER it.
 But – it also got worn off.
 Thus a new, shiny copper vessel stands on top of all these earlier fonts.